FonchinChen/ArtisticTransformer/README.md

 # Creative Imaginator
 This tool performs transformation on a given image to a new one using multimodal LLMs.
-A user uplaods an image, select one of the serveral predefined stylees/effects, and this tool will then proceed to re-imagine many aspects of the given image to create a new one.

 ## Target audience
 This tool is intended for those who are looking for an easy way to create DALL-E images, but don't want to be bothered with learning how to craft elaborate prompts.
+More specifically, this tool offers the following benefits:

+- Easy to use.
+A user uplaods an image, select one of the serveral predefined stylees/effects, and this tool will then proceed to re-imagine many aspects of the given image to create a new one.
+- Produces creative results within the bounds of the given image.
+This tool first converts the given image to text (which removes many visual details), then creates new visual details following the guidance of the text and the selected style.

-This tool is not intended for doing style transfer.
-For example, if you wish to convert your mugshot to have a certain particular style (e.g., cartoonized, impressionist, pencil drawing) which keeping the result somewhat recognizable as representing you, then this tool is not for you.
+Note that this tool is not intended for doing style transfer.
+For example, if you wish to convert your mugshot to have a certain particular style (e.g., cartoonized, impressionist, pencil drawing, etc.) while keeping face recognizable as you, then this tool is not for you.
+- Supports incremental refinement.
+For example, once you have the following image created:
+!"images/girl&flowers_paper collage.png"
+then if you enter additional text instruction "redo the image with calla lilies in the background", then you may get something similar to the following:

+-
+-

 ## Live demo using a [Custom GPT](https://chat.openai.com/g/g-UpQkvuX7j-creative-imaginator) in OpenAI's GPT Store
 Click on [this link](https://chat.openai.com/g/g-UpQkvuX7j-creative-imaginator) to open our custom GPT in your browser, and from there you will be able to upload your images and convert them to exciting art works!